FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

 The `compose-identity-chain` method will return the appropriate API calls to create an identity chain in factom.
-The chain will be contructed based on the name a public keys that you send in the request.
+The chain will be constructed based on the name and public keys that you send in the request.
 The response you receive is similar to the [compose-chain](#compose-chain) response.
 You must first call the [commit-chain](#commit-chain), then the [reveal-chain](#reveal-chain) API calls.
 To be safe, wait a few seconds after calling commit.

 ## compose-identity-key-replacement